IHE/RAD.IMR/input/pagecontent/volume-1.md

 These contents should be available to the report authoring system so that it can incorporate the details automatically.

-#### XX.4.1.3 Image Reference Locations

-A multimedia report may include references to images in which the findings or impressions are derived from.
-The image references may be general references not specific to a particular statement in the report.
-However, there may be multiple measurements stated in the same finding and each measurement is derived from a different set of images.
-In this case, the image references should be inline corresponding to the matching measurements to avoid any confusion.

-#### XX.4.1.4 Real Time Communication between Image Display / Evidence Creator and Report Creator
+#### XX.4.1.3 Real Time Communication between Image Display / Evidence Creator and Report Creator

 A key element for an IMR is the ability to include clinical findings such as measurements, ROI, etc. with interactive links to the source images.
 Traditionally, these annotations, markups, presentation states, and key images could be captured as DICOM objects such as GSPS, SR, or KOS.
 These objects are designed to capture evidence for long-term reference instead of real-time communication or composition.
 Most PACS will create these evidence objects at the end of a session in order to capture all the data points created by the image-centric specialist in one object, rather than create multiple evidence objects resulting in one per data point.
 As a result, these evidence objects in DICOM are good resources for subsequent interactive access when viewing an IMR, but not good candidates as the payload for real-time communication during a reporting session.
 As the image-centric specialist captures measurements, regions of interest, and other data points, the PACS should provide those data points to the reporting system in real-time without introducing any unnecessary interruptions, or adding transitory content to the permanent record.